TannerTKH/Linux-Password-Crack/README.md

 # Introduction
 This was a homework assignment that I did for CS3600 - Introduction to Security at Missouri S&T (FALL 2018).
-Below is the instructions and setup for the assignment.
+Below is the instructions and setup given by the professor.